Prevent Migraines and Headaches by Managing Stress

 How Can I Cope With Stress?

-- Lower your expectations; accept that there are events you cannot
+- Have realistic expectations; accept that there are events you cannot control.

 - Ask others to help or assist you.